oritwoen/omnichron/README.md

 Creates an archive client for one or multiple providers.

-- `providers`: A single archive provider instance or an array of providers
+- `providers`: A single archive provider instance (or Promise resolving to provider) or an array of providers (or Promises resolving to providers)
 - `options`: Global options for all requests (optional)

 Returns an object with:
 - `getSnapshots(domain, options?)`: Function to get archived snapshots for a domain, returning a full response object
 - `getPages(domain, options?)`: Function to get archived snapshots for a domain, returning only the pages array or throwing on error
+- `use(provider)`: Function to add a new provider to this archive instance
+- `useAll(providers)`: Function to add multiple providers to this archive instance at once

 ### Providers

-The individual provider factory functions can be imported directly:
+The individual provider factory functions are accessible through the providers object for lazy-loading:
-- `import createWayback from 'omnichron/providers/wayback'` — Wayback Machine (web.archive.org)
+- `providers.wayback(options?)` — Wayback Machine (web.archive.org)
-- `import createArchiveToday from 'omnichron/providers/archive-today'` — Archive.today (archive.ph)
+- `providers.archiveToday(options?)` — Archive.today (archive.ph)
-- `import createPermacc from 'omnichron/providers/permacc'` — Perma.cc (perma.cc)
+- `providers.permacc(options?)` — Perma.cc (perma.cc)
-- `import createCommonCrawl from 'omnichron/providers/commoncrawl'` — Common Crawl (commoncrawl.org)
+- `providers.commoncrawl(options?)` — Common Crawl (commoncrawl.org)
+- `providers.webcite(options?)` — WebCite
+- `providers.all(options?)` — Helper that initializes all common providers at once

 ### getSnapshots(domain, options?)